-Artificial intelligence (AI) and digital labor cover a range of emerging technologies being used across the financial services industry, including robotic and intelligent process automation (RPA and IPA).
+AI is being used across the financial services industry, including robotic and intelligent process automation (RPA and IPA).
 Recent advancements have surprised even the most optimistic, but don’t be distracted by these bright, shiny toys.
 Technology should solve real business problems, and you’ll face issues such as control and governance when you plug it into your real-world operating environment.

 The shift from RPA to IPA.
 Today’s bots rely on humans to train them, but this will likely change.
-In 2018, expect to see emerging applications of IPA, including machine learning, auto process discovery, and natural language processing.
+We expect to see emerging applications of IPA, including machine learning, auto process discovery, and natural language processing.
 While these advanced tools still need to be trained, they can learn from prior decisions and data patterns.
 Many of our clients tell us they are exploring IPA, have IPA bots in production, or are looking to scale.

 What’s next in AI?
 The term AI is used to describe anything from automating simple tasks to handling complex thinking assignments.
-In 2018, firms will likely move toward more advanced “augmented intelligence,” with tools that help humans make decisions and learn from the interactions.
+Firms will likely move toward more advanced “augmented intelligence,” with tools that help humans make decisions and learn from the interactions.
 Firms can also look to AI as a way to customize product design and develop predictive analytics to improve outcomes such as reduced accident rates.

 Computer, what’s my balance?
 Consumers are embracing automated assistants such as Google Home, Siri, and Alexa.
 You’ll need to integrate and manage these new channels, so think about when and where you’ll use them.
 Don’t forget to think through “off-ramps” that steer customers over to human backups when needed.
 Finally, give AI systems the opportunity to learn from the outcomes of human interactions.